 - A certified, trained phlebotomist who will draw a total of one tube of blood for HIV and Syphilis testing (for conventional testing) or a trained counselor to perform your Rapid HIV Test

 - A date when you can call or meet for your results, usually 3-4 weeks after the test (for conventional testing) or your result within 15 minutes for rapid testing.

-It's true that HIV can't be cured, but it can be managed.
-And, people who find out sooner rather than later that they are infected with HIV, are much more likely to get the care and treatment they need to live longer, healthier lives.
+It is true, HIV can't be cured, but it can be managed.
+And people who find out sooner rather than later that they are infected with HIV are much more likely to get the care and treatment they need to live longer, healthier lives.